- Abortion (18)

 It was not considered surrogacy or anything other than a couple trying to have a baby together.
 We were very lucky that it worked first go and we even had three embryos left to use in the future.

-The “couple” made an attempt to have another baby:
+The “couple” involved in “Our Rainbow Family” – “Operation baby-making”made an attempt to have another baby:

 Last month we started the process for adding to our family, using one of our frozen embryos.
 Unfortunately it didn’t take, so we will have a break over Christmas and try again next year.
 We have two embryos left and will put them back in one at a time.

 I have no information on the costs of IVF procedures in Australia.
-It all depends on success rates:
+Still, in Australia, as elsewhere, costs depends on success rates:

 IVF success [in the US] rates are much higher than shown here for women under age 35